kyma-project/eventing-manager/docs/user/troubleshooting/evnt-05-fix-pending-messages.md

    ```

-4. If none of the above steps work perform restart of the nats pods.
+4. If none of the previous steps work, perform a restart of the NATS Pods:

    ```bash
    # assuming we have 3 NATS instances